+No student or parent may create a social media account on any platform in the name of Mount Michael or any school organization.
+Social media accounts may only be created by current teachers, coaches, or other staff members who have the approval of the school administration.
+Any teacher or coach who wishes to have a parent help run a school social media account may only grant access to an account with the permission of the administration and the cooperation of the technology staff.
 STEALING: If a student is caught stealing or in possession of someone's property, he will be given anywhere from 5-30 demerits or be subject to dismissal.
 As members of a Christian community, we must respect every person's personal dignity and the right to maintain their personal possessions without fear.
-That being said, it is recommended that a student give any cash he may have to his dean for safekeeping.
-We strongly discourage large amounts of cash to be kept in the student's room or locker.
+We strongly discourage students from keeping large amounts of cash in lockers or elsewhere on campus.